Shōzō Tanaka

 Shōzō Tanaka (田中 正造, Tanaka Shōzō) was a Japanese politician and social activist, and is considered to be Japan's first conservationist.
 Tanaka was politically active in the Meiji Restoration and leader in the Freedom and Popular Rights Movement.
 In Japan's first general election of 1890, he was elected to the House of Representatives as a member of the Rikken Kaishintō, a liberal political party.
-He is most well known for his advocacy of rural residents around the Watarase River whose health and livelihoods were negatively effected by pollution from the Ashio Copper Mine in the 1880s.
+He is most well known for his advocacy of rural residents around the Watarase River whose health and livelihoods were negatively affected by pollution from the Ashio Copper Mine in the 1880s.
 Tanaka also contributed to philosophical thought on nature in the early Meiji era.

 Early life

 Tanaka was born in the Watarase River Basin.
 He was raised by his father, the headman of Konaka Village and principal of the Jōrenji Temple school in present-day Sano, Tochigi.
 Tanaka struggled with reading and writing in school, however, he excelled in aural memorization.
 For example he had the Confucian Analects and Mencius committed to memory.
 He was an apt farmer and engaged in some entrepreneurial farming projects during his youth.
 His community came to know Tanaka for his steadfast sense of judgement and responsibility.
 In 1857, Tanaka's father was promoted to superintendent of the eight villages that made up the domain.
 Even at the age of 17, Tanaka's village was happy to elect him as headman in his father's place, where he served for twelve years.